centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Module

-Module events are generated when Centreon Broker modules get loaded or unloaded.
+Module events are generated when Centreon Engine modules get loaded or unloaded.
+This message is not very useful since the only modules available in Engine are _external command_ and _cbmod_ that are mandatory.

+So, it should be removed in a near future.
+No BBDO v3 version of this event exists.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">